 R100 million cutting-edge facility for world's leading pump manufacturer

-Meadowbrook, Germiston grows apace with Grundfos new SA head office and a cutting-edge warehouse facility developed by Growthpoint Properties.
+Meadowbrook, Germiston grows apace with Grundfos new SA head office and warehouse facility developed by Growthpoint Properties.

 Multinational group Grundfos, one of the world's leading pump manufacturers, will soon have a new R100 million state-of-the-art facility in South Africa.